 10 Advantages of GST in India

-- Elimination of the tax cascade effect – formerly, we saw that many indirect taxes were adopted one after the other or a ‘Tax on Tax’ system that was not only sometimes higher but also difficult.
+- Elimination of the tax cascade effect – formerly, we saw that many indirect taxes were adopt one after the other or a ‘Tax on Tax’ system that was not only sometimes higher but also difficult.
 However, the advent of GST has united all indirect taxes in India under one framework.

 - More efficiency with online services: You no longer need to visit a physical location to register or file a return.
 The government established many online services, such as the GST site and e-Way Bill, through which one may access work digitally.
 You may also contact the authority via a Toll-Free Number and a helpdesk email ID.
 You may also seek assistance via the GST App, which is accessible in the Google Play Store.